 We all know that Minecraft is more than just a popular game within PC gaming industry.
-It is a revolutionary game that has affected millions of lives, and has sucked billions of hours from people all over the world.
+It is a revolutionary game that has affected millions of lives and has sucked billions of hours from people all over the world.

-You could compare Minecraft to earlier version of Mario even, given that people grew up with these games.
+You could compare Minecraft to an earlier version of Mario even, given that people grew up with these games.

 Microsoft Buying Minecraft

 Last year, Microsoft bought Mojang company, the ones who were holding all the strings behind Minecraft, for 2,5 billion dollars last year in September.

 One of the speculated reasons why Microsoft emptied their piggy bank by 3% is that they wanted to let Minecraft be played on their Windows phones.
 Since Minecraft is played by so many people, it could have meant a possible increase in Windows phone sells.
 The problem here is, Minecraft: Pocket Edition (the version that is available for phones) is not exclusively tied to Windows Phone only.
 It is also available for iOS and Android.

 If, and that is a big if, Microsoft bought Mojang company in 2011, the year when Pocket Edition of Minecraft was released, they might have made it Windows Phone exclusive.

 That could open some interesting doors for Oculus.
 First of all, Rift will work well with Windows 10.